|Ordered||25 Aug 1941|

 - Probably sunk 19 Sept, 1944 north-west of Bergen, in position 62.20N, 02.30E, by depth charges from a British Liberator aircraft (Sqdn.
 206/S).

 Notes.
 This attack was actually against the U-858 inflicting minor damages.

 27 Jul 1944

-Outbound, one day from Trondheim: the boat was attacked by a British B-24 Liberator bomber (Sqdn 86, pilot G. G. Gates), suffering some damage.
+Outbound, one day from Trondheim: the boat was attacked by a British B-24 Liberator bomber (Sqdn 86, pilot G. G. Gates), sustaining moderate damage.
 The Germans put up a powerful flak barrage, setting the plane on fire.
-The boat returned to base (as did the plane).
+Both subsequently returned to base.
 (Sources: Blair, vol 2, page 598)

 1 recorded attack on this boat.